kaisero/fireREST/README.md

 ### Authentication

-FireREST uses basic authentication to authenticate with fmc.
-In case your authentication token times out the api client will automatically try to re-authenticate 3 times and handle any intermediate authentication exceptions.
+FireREST uses basic authentication to login on fmc.
+In case your authentication token times out, the api client will automatically refresh the session and retry a failed operation.
+If all 3 refresh tokens have been used `Client` will try to re-authenticate again.

 #### Basic Authentication